jdiaz/jdiaz.github.io/_posts/2018-10-18-the-beginning-of-the-end.md

 ---
 layout: post
-title: "Is it the beginning of the end of Java dominance?"
+title: "The beginning of the end of Java dominance?"
 date: 2018-10-18
 ---